 - Once the interview process is complete, the candidate selected for the role will be required to successfully complete a reference check and background check.

 - Baylor University is a Baptist University affiliated with the Baptist General Convention of Texas.
 As an Affirmative Action/Equal Employment Opportunity employer, Baylor encourages minorities, women, veterans, and persons with disabilities to apply.
 In order to complete a thorough process, the length of time to fill positions will vary as needed.
-For questions, please feel free to contact Human Resources at (254) 710-2000 or askHR@baylor.edu.
+For questions, please feel free to contact the askHR Service Center at (254) 710-2000 or askHR@baylor.edu.

 Note for Current Baylor Employees: The application and review process detailed above applies to current Baylor University staff, as well.
 Please also review Baylor University Personnel Policy 806 - Promotions/Transfers.